Kalong Facts and Threats: The Malayan Flying Fox Under Siege

 Threats

-Deforestation and Habitat Loss
+Deforestation and habitat loss

 The Malayan Flying Fox faces relentless habitat destruction.
-Mangroves, lowland forests, and coastal trees, which they rely on for roosting and foraging, are being cleared for agriculture, particularly timber and palm oil plantations.
-In places like East Kalimantan, mangrove habitats have been replaced by shrimp farms, leaving once-thriving colonies displaced and fragmented.
+Particularly, Mangroves, lowland forests, and coastal trees, which they rely on for roosting and foraging, are being cleared for agriculture, particularly timber and palm oil plantations.
+In East Kalimantan, mangrove habitats have been replaced by shrimp farms, leaving once-thriving colonies displaced and fragmented.

-Hunting and Human Persecution
+Hunting and human persecution

 These bats are hunted across their range for bushmeat, traditional medicine, and sport.
 In some areas, thousands are killed in a single night.
 Hunters target roost sites, causing devastating ripple effects on entire colonies.
 Farmers, frustrated by perceived crop damage, trap and poison them, unaware of their critical ecological role.